-- ensure that all staff are aware of the registration procedures and receive inservice training on registration regulations and education law, - complete registers accurately at the beginning of each morning and during the afternoon session, - stress to parents/carers the importance of contacting staff early on the first day of absence, - display attendance rates around the school and reward good and improved attendance of all pupils,

-- promote positive staff attitudes to pupils returning after absence, - consult with all members of the school community and the Attendance Support Team in developing and maintaining the whole-school attendance policy, - ensure regular evaluation of attendance procedures by senior managers and the school governors, - a specified attendance team meet half termly to scrutinise attendance and impact of intervention, - send regular newsletters to parents and pupils informing them of attendance rates and related issues, additionally update school website with any attendance related issues, - work towards ensuring that all pupils feel supported and valued.
+- ensure that all staff are aware of the registration procedures and receive inservice training on registration regulations and education law.
+Staff take the register at 8:50am and straight after lunch (EYFS/KS1 12:45pm and KS2 1:15pm). - Staff also conduct a head count to confirm the number of pupils present. - If a child is absent then the admin team will send a text asking parents to contact school, to report your child's absence.
+If parents do not contact school, then the admin team will ring the parents. - stress to parents/carers the importance of contacting staff early on the first day of absence, - attendance percentages will be provided to parents through newsletters and displays around the school and reward good and improved attendance of all pupils, - promote positive staff attitudes to pupils returning after absence, - consult with all members of the school community and the Attendance Support Team in developing and maintaining the whole-school attendance policy, - ensure regular evaluation of attendance procedures by senior managers and the school governors, - a specified attendance team meet half termly to scrutinise attendance and impact of intervention, - send regular newsletters to parents and pupils informing them of attendance rates and related issues, additionally update school website with any attendance related issues, - work towards ensuring that all pupils feel supported and valued.
 We will send a clear message that, if a pupil is absent, she/he will be missed, - have in place procedures which allow absentees to catch up on missed work without disrupting the learning of other class members.